amarsree/laravel-chat/README.md

   run the server by typing the commend "php artisan serve"

-  since we are using node to handle the client in real time we need to run the node js server too
+  since we are using node to handle the requests in real time we need to run the node js server too

-  to run in node srever open a new terminal in the folder and type the comment "node socket.js"
+  To run node srever open a new terminal in the folder and type the commend "node socket.js"

   now run the redis server by clicking on redis-server.exe